 Team Facilitators receive free extensive training and mentorship from Atlas staff and Certified Trainers.

-All facilitators must complete a series of online courses and attend one of our three-day workshops before being paired with a client.
-They will gain knowledge and skills on service dog training, disabilities, and how to help our clients advocate for their rights.
+All facilitators must complete a series of online courses, attend one of our intensive workshops, and complete a mentored hands on practicum before being paired with a client.
+Our workshops are currently offered virtually through zoom sessions.
+Practicums may be in person or virtual.
+Facilitators will gain knowledge and skills on service dog training, disabilities, and how to help our clients advocate for their rights.
 They will also receive continuous mentorship and support from a Team Facilitator Lead, an experienced service dog trainer.

 Is this for you?

-- You have general pet dog training experience
+- You have strong general pet dog training experience

 - You may have professional pet and/or service dog training experience